rhinogram/rhinostyle/PULL_REQUEST_TEMPLATE.md

-**Related issue link:** (You can delete this line if the PR does not relate to an existing GitHub issue)

 - [ ] I've tested in all browsers (IE11, Firefox, Safari, Chrome, and iOS)

 ### What should this PR do?